 There are many opportunities to work with students of other ages and across the school community at BSB.
-Sixth Form students complete community work in primary school by reading with students and taking part in joint projects (cookery classes, art days, reading etc).
+Secondary students complete community work in primary school by reading with students and taking part in joint projects (cookery classes, art days, reading etc).
 Once a student reaches Year 6, we provide a comprehensive programme of transition opportunities as they approach the age for secondary school.

 It is important for my child to feel safe and cared for.
 I want my child to be a risk taker but in a secure environment.

 BSB provides a more intimate school experience – students and staff know each other well.
 Students are encouraged to participate in all school events and a true sense of belonging is engendered.
 Good behaviour and social graces at BSB is paramount.
 We are watchful of inappropriate behaviour and take action swiftly and discretely should problems among students arise.